🇵🇹

 Where It Gets Harder

-Portugal's challenges are concentrated and predictable — outside Lisbon and Porto, traditional cuisine and limited vegan infrastructure require active preparation rather than assumption.
+Portugal's challenges are concentrated and predictable.
+A simple rule covers most situations: inside Lisbon, Porto, or a university city, the scene is there.
+Outside those areas, self-cater from a supermarket.
+Traditional cuisine and limited vegan infrastructure in rural regions require active preparation rather than assumption.

-Rural Alentejo & Trás-os-Montes These interior regions are rooted in lard, pork fat, game, and charcuterie.
-The vegan infrastructure that makes Lisbon exceptional disappears fast once you leave the A-roads.
-Small towns may have a single café where the only plant-based option is plain bread.
+These interior regions are rooted in lard, pork fat, game, and charcuterie.
+The vegan infrastructure that makes Lisbon exceptional disappears quickly once you leave the main roads.
+Small towns may have a single cafe where the only reliably plant-based option is plain bread, and even that may contain lard.
+Supermarket self-catering is the most reliable strategy: Pingo Doce and Continente both reach small towns, and Lidl Portugal operates widely.

-Traditional Pastelarias Portugal's breakfast culture centres on pastéis de nata and similar egg-and-dairy pastries.
+Portugal's breakfast culture centres on pasteis de nata and similar egg-and-dairy pastries.
 Morning stops at pastelarias offer almost nothing for vegans beyond plain coffee and, occasionally, packaged crackers.
-Plan breakfast from supermarket purchases the previous evening.
+Plan breakfast from supermarket purchases the previous evening, or use a dedicated vegan cafe in a city centre.
+Hotel breakfasts outside major cities default to dairy, cheese, and butter: communicate vegan requirements in advance when booking.

-Caldo Verde Without Chouriço Asking to hold the sausage is not enough — clarify whether the soup base uses meat stock separately.
+Asking to hold the chourico from caldo verde is not enough.
+Clarify whether the soup base uses meat stock as a second, separate question.
 These are two distinct requests and both need explicit answers.
 Restaurants that can accommodate one often cannot accommodate both.
+A kitchen that makes caldo verde with vegetable stock from the start is the exception at traditional venues, not the rule.

 Find your next trip